Women in China: Domestic violence

 In Henan in the 1980s, activist Liang Jun campaigned against domestic violence.
 In 2004, the All-China Women's Federation compiled survey results to show that thirty percent of families in China experienced domestic violence, with 16 percent of men having beaten their wives.
 In 2003, the percentage of women domestically abusing men increased, with 10 percent of familial violence involving male victims.
 The Chinese Marriage Law was amended in 2001 to offer mediation services and compensation to those who were subjected to domestic violence.
-Domestic violence was finally criminalized with the 2005 amendment of the Law of Protection of Rights and Interests of Women.
-However, the lack of public awareness of the 2005 amendment has allowed spousal abuse to persist.
+The 2005 amendment of the Law of Protection of Rights and Interests of Women criminalized domestic violence.
+The lack of public awareness of the 2005 amendment contributed to the persistence of spousal abuse.

 In 2022, China's highest court issued guidelines that make it easier for domestic violence victims to obtain personal protection orders.
 The guidelines broadens the definition of domestic violence to include additional conduct such as stalking, harassment, and verbal abuse; it also lowers the threshold for proof.

 Women's safety

 China is generally considered a safe place for women, having some of the lowest crime rates in the world.
 However, crime is systematically underreported and women continue to face discrimination in public and private spaces.

 In recent years, with the rise of feminist voices on China's social media platforms, many incidences of violence were able to be reported.
 One of the incidences that triggered the most outrage and fear was 2022 Tangshan restaurant attack.
 On June 10, 2022, a group of men brutally assaulted four women at a barbecue restaurant in Lubei District, Tangshan at midnight.
 A drunken man, after his failed attempt to sexually harass a woman, was irritated and, along with his companions, violently attacked four women at the restaurant.
 As the report of the incidence and the restaurant's CCTV footage were uploaded online, they were quickly circulated.

 The government officials, after the attack happened, initially offered self-contradictory accounts on the handling of suspects.
 In an interview with the newspaper The Paper on the afternoon of June 10, Tangshan Police claimed they had detained the suspects right after the incidence, while the secretary of Commission for Political and Legal Affairs of Tangshan said the police were still searching for the suspects.
 On June 11, all the suspects were detained.

 A fierce public debate was also generated with regard to whether such attack was relevant to gender issues.
 Several Chinese authorities denied the significance of gender played in the attack, claiming it was about public security but not women's security specifically.
 And many believed the blame should be about these specific attackers rather than be generalized to "all man".
-However, Many feminists disagreed with such view and were in outrage.
+However, many feminists disagreed with such view and were in outrage.
 They thought those voices essentially dismissed the origin of the attack being a failed attempt of sexual harassment towards women and underplayed the structural violence experienced by women in everyday life.